 Okay, not everyone wants to read a block of text.
 Some of us are just doing a quick scan to see if the information is what we are looking for.
 This is where different media forms come into play.

 Using multiple media forms will further entice casual searchers with more engaging content, from images to infographics and videos.
 Everyone takes in information in different ways, and by catering to multiple preferences with different media options, you’re sure to please more new users.

 Having external links on your site is said to boost your ranking power on search engines, helping drive traffic and customers.
 These links can help connect you to other sites, creating connections and relevancy to help boost your search engine standing.

-Additionally, linking to relevant, reliable sources helps gain the trust of new customers.
-Sharing links to other sources helps back-up what you’re saying with a source that’s an authority on the topic, boosting credibility and also making it clear that in any area where you’re not an expert, someone that is is there to back up your word.
+Additionally, linking to relevant, reliable sources helps gain the trust of new clients.
+Sharing links to other sources helps back up what you’re saying with a source that’s an authority on the topic, boosting credibility and making it clear that someone is there to back up your word in any area where you’re not an expert.
 This instills trust with new customers – a key component to retaining them long-term.

 We spend countless hours of the day on our mobile devices, so why wouldn’t your website account for those viewers?

 According to this analysis, in July 2020, Datareportal reported 5.15 unique mobile users, which accounts for about 66% of the population.
 This means most of the population is utilizing their mobile devices to search and, subsequently, shop.
 According to the same article, mobile ad spending is expected to exceed desktop by 2022, making it a focal point for marketing strategies.